LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

   (io.io (debug.log!
 "Hello, world!")))
 ```

-The first part of this program specifies which dependencies we're `using`.
+The first part of this program specifies which dependencies we `require`.

 All Lux modules automatically import the `library/lux` module, but they don't locally import every single definition, so everything would have to be accessed by using the `library/lux.` prefix or the `.` (short-cut) prefix.

 To avoid that, we import the `library/lux` module in a plain way.

-	By the way, what I just explained about the `library/lux` module is the reason why we couldn't just use the `.using` macro as `using`.
+	By the way, what I just explained about the `library/lux` module is the reason why we couldn't just use the `.require` macro as `require`.

 Then we import the `library/lux/control/io` module.
 We're giving this module an alias, using that `"[0]"` syntax.
 The way aliasing works here is that it replaces the `[0]` with the short name of the import, and so `[0]` becomes `io`, and that is the alias given to the import.
 The same process happens when we import the `library/lux/debug` module.
 This might seems weird and sort of useless, but the aliasing syntax has some more features and flexibility, enabling you to have your own naming convention when importing modules.